An axiomatic approach to virtual chains: The multicategory of Hamiltonian Floer data

 for each permutation $f$ of the inputs, and to define (multi)-composition maps (given by concatenating trees), which are appropriately associative.

-The main goal of the following section is to prove the following result: \begin{thm} A choice of tame almost complex structure $J$ on $M$ determines a multifunctor
+The main goal of the following section is to prove the following result: \begin{thm} There is a multifunctor

-which assigns to each Hamiltonian $H$ a Kuranishi flow category with objects the set of time-$1$ Hamiltonian orbits, whose restriction to monotone homotopies factors through $\Flow^+$, and so that the following normalisation conditions holds:
+which assigns to each pair $(J,H)$ a Kuranishi flow category with objects the set of time-$1$ Hamiltonian orbits of $H$, whose restriction to monotone homotopies factors through $\Flow^+$, and so that the following normalisation condition holds:

 \end{thm} \begin{rem} It will be clear from the construction that the multifunctor $\bX$ lifts the multifunctor $\cM$, constructed in \cite{AbouzaidGromanVarolgunes2021}, which assigns to each Hamiltonian a topological flow category, and to each cube of Floer data a multimodule over the cube. \end{rem} Composing $\bX$ with the multifunctor $\Flow \to \Ch$ associated in Section \ref{sec:flow-mult-with} to a theory of virtual counts over a ring $\Bbbk$, we obtain a functor